Links on Android Authority may earn us a commission. Learn more.

 Mini-LED and Micro-LED are quite different.
 The former builds on LCD technology using smaller diodes for the backlights.
-The latter is an evolution of OLED, using even smaller and brighter individual red, green, and blue LEDs to directly emit colored light.
+The latter is an evolution of OLED, using even smaller and brighter individual red, green, and blue LEDs to directly emit color light.
 In other words, each pixel produces its own light with Micro-LED, while Mini-LED still uses an LCD matrix to filter the backlight, but the backlight offers more control than a traditional LCD.

 This makes Mini-LED much more practical to produce compared to Micro-LED, and they should be more affordable as a result.
-Placing lots of tiny OLEDs on a display works fine for large TVs, such as Samsung’s colossal 110″ The Wall, but it has proven very difficult in smaller, high pixel density displays for laptops and smartphones.
+Placing lots of tiny OLEDs on a display works for large TVs, such as Samsung’s colossal 110″ The Wall, but it has proven very difficult in smaller, high pixel density displays for laptops and smartphones.
 The Mini variant is less likely to suffer from these production difficulties as it’s not as bound by pixel density.
 It should therefore be better suited to small form factors.
-Although only a few commercial TV products use this technology just yet.

 Micro-LED still has the edge when it comes to contrast ratio and deepest blacks, but it comes at a much higher price point.
 What’s important is that the gap between LCD and OLED narrows with Mini-LED.

 Why switch to these new displays?

 Ultimately it all boils down to superior image quality without breaking the bank.
-OLED may be better than LCD, but it’s still quite expensive.
-It isn’t always the preferred option for high-density laptop and tablet displays either, especially for peak brightness.
-Micro-LED is the superior technology on paper, but it’s currently too pricey even for Apple.
-Not forgetting manufacturing difficulties in smaller form factors at the moment as well.
+OLED may be better than LCD, but the latter is definitely the most cost-effective option.
+OLED isn’t always the preferred option for high-density laptop and tablet displays either, especially for peak brightness.
+Micro-LED is the superior technology on paper, and falling prices and increasingly viable manufacturing means we’re nearing the viability of smaller Mini-LED-based products.

 Of course, Mini-LED is just one of a few new display technologies heading to the market.
 The list includes Quantum Dot (QLED) displays and flexible OLED for foldable phones.
 Form factor is still the biggest limitation when it comes to new phone display technologies.
-But keep an eye on tablet and laptop display tech for what could be instore for next-gen devices.
+But keep an eye on tablet and laptop display tech later in 2021 for what is likely in store for future smartphone displays.